RoshanPasupathy/PyOpenCL_workshop/README.md

 # README #

 # What is this repository for?
-* This repository is contains all the OpenCL workshop content
+* This repository contains all the OpenCL workshop content

 # How do I get set up?
 ##1.Using a Virtual Machine